dxiaoqi/promptcloak/README.md

 # PromptCloak

-Zero-width steganography for prompts & invite codes.
+Hidden spectrum steganography for prompts & invite codes.
 Encode secrets into visible text with optional time/geo locks, and expose open APIs for encode/decode.

 This contains everything you need to run the app locally (Next.js).